 Anna is over the moon to be cast in Yards Apart as it’s an exciting new production and gives her the opportunity to explore and build on the character of Viki with Mary and Philip, as well as exploring themes about perceptions, beliefs and tolerance.

 Sharks in the Custard

 The Director of this production is Jez Minns

 Jez is not a complete newcomer to directing.
 In his younger days he directed some adventurous, large-cast shows for an amateur company in Warwickshire.
 However, this is his first time with Maskers and he has been amazed by the professionalism and expertise of everyone involved.
-Normally an actor, Jez was last seen in the Maskers’ Christmas show, The Flint Street Nativity, in which he played the seven-year-old bully-boy, Bradley Jerrams.
+Normally an actor, Jez was last seen playing Borachio in Much Ado about Nothing.
+His last appearance in the Studio was in the Maskers’ Christmas show, The Flint Street Nativity, in which he played the seven-year-old bully-boy, Bradley Jerrams.

 Liz is played by Jill Desborough

 Jill has been a Masker since 2014 and has enjoyed acting in a variety of roles.
-Highlights include The Jungle Book (Hamptworth) and The Killing of Sister George (Studio) and several Christmas Shows.
+Highlights include Much Ado About Nothing (Townhill Park), The Jungle Book (Hamptworth) and The Killing of Sister George (Studio) and several Christmas Shows.
 While acting remains her first love, she has recently branched out into backstage roles, including stage managing last year's Christmas Show and directing Quartet.

 Vera is played by Allegra Carlton